Guidance

 Further information on all the digital data available from the Coal Authority

-2. About the mine entries dataset
+2. Information about the mine entries data set

 The Coal Mines Regulation Act (1872) and Metalliferous Mines Regulation Act (1872) require coal mine operators to deposit mine abandonment plans with the Secretary of State following the end of operations.
 Before this mine plans were often destroyed or kept in private ownership due to competition between the mine operators.